chipsalliance/synlig/README.rst

    :name: build-binaries

    #Make sure submodules are inited and updated to the latest version
-   git submodule update --init --recursive third_party/{surelog,yosys} UHDM-integration-tests ./build_binaries.sh
+   git submodule update --init --recursive third_party/{surelog,yosys}
+   ./build_binaries.sh

 To use yosys built from a submodule, make sure to either use absolute paths, or update the ``PATH`` variable before use.